A-levels 2010: Your clearing stories

 "Getting a job seems nearly impossible," he added.
 "The experience has been very stressful indeed."

-Jaber got the BCC grades he needed and now has four university offers from the University of Westminster, University of Greenwich, Middlesex University and Goldsmiths.
+Jaber got the grades he needed and now has four university offers from the University of Westminster, University of Greenwich, Middlesex University and Goldsmiths.

 Amber Fox, from Milton Keynes, is heartbroken